matsengrp/cft/README.md

 ### Running scons

 The build process can be initiated by executing `scons`.
+This:

-This does some initial processing of partis results using `process_partis.py`, builds trees out of each of the clusters, and does ancestral state reconstructions using these trees, finally producing a `metadata.json` file consumable by the `cftweb` web application.
+* does some initial processing of partis results using `process_partis.py` to produce (among other things) a sequence file for each cluster/clonal-family
+* builds trees out of the sequences for each of these clusters
+* subsets the sequences to sequences along the seed sequence lineage (this may change in the future)
+* does ancestral state reconstructions using this sequence subset, producing:
+    * a tree file
+    * an svg representation of the tree, with tips colored by timepoints and a highlighted seed lineage
+    * a fasta file with sequences corresponding to internal nodes on the tree (the ancestral state reconstructions)
+* finally, produces a `metadata.json` file consumable by the `cftweb` web application summarizing this information

-This build script takes three options parameters:
+This build script takes several parameters.
+For the most complete and up to date reference on these, look at the tail `Local Options` section of `scons -h`.
+Below are the most frequently used options:

-* `--datapath`: The output directory of the partis run, defaulting (currently) to `/fh/fast/matsen_e/processed-data/partis/kate-qrs-2016-09-09/new`
+* `--datapath`: The output directory of the partis run, defaulting (currently) to `/fh/fast/matsen_e/processed-data/partis/kate-qrs-2016-09-09/latest`.
-* `--outdir`: The directory in which to output the results of this `SConstruct`, including the `metadata.json` file, defaulting to `output`.
 * `--test`: Run on a small subset of all the seeds, as defined in the `SConstruct`, rather than the whole dataset; Useful for testing new code.
+* `--asr-prog`: Should be set to either `dnaml` or `dnapars`, depending on whether you want to use parsimony or ML ancestral state reconstruction.

 Typical example usage:

 ```
-scons --datapath=/some/partis/output-dir --outdir=data/outdir
+scons --datapath=/some/partis-run-2017-09-18/build7 --asr-prog=dnaml
 ```

+This will create a metadata file and build data at `output/partis-run-build7-dnaml/metadata.json`

 ### Running the CFT web server